Nojus0/csgonotes/README.md

 You may already know from which game the user interface was imitated, I was trying to make the user interface look as similar to the CS:GO menu interface as possible.

 # Setup
-You start by creating a new key that contains a key, IV, and the version of the key.
+Start by creating a new key, a key is a file that contains the 2 values that are used to decrypt and encrypt the notes file.
-You can do so by pressing the *New Key* button and preferably storing it on a USB or in another secure place.
+Create a key by pressing the *New Key* button and preferably storing it on a USB or in another secure place.

-You now need to create the list.
+You now can create a notes file.
 This is where your encrypted notes are stored.
 You can do so by pressing the *New List* button when you load your key.

-Now you can add a new note by pressing the *Add* button and rename the list by changing the text in the textbox near the *Add* button, after you add your notes save them by pressing the *Save* button.
+Now you can add a new note by pressing the *Add* button, and name the notes file by changing the text in the textbox near the *Add* button, after you add your notes save them by pressing the *Save* button.

 # Future Improvements